Project Size and Length

-The A-T Children’s Project welcomes investigators to contact Cynthia Rothblum-Oviatt, PhD, our Science Coordinator, if help is needed forming collaborations or obtaining reagents for A-T/ATM research.
+The A-T Children’s Project welcomes investigators to contact us if help is needed forming collaborations or obtaining reagents for A-T/ATM research.

-Also, we welcome you to visit our Research Resources page.
+Also, we welcome you to visit our Researcher Resources page.

 Letter of Intent (LOI)

-- Grants are reviewed and awarded quickly compared to most other grant-giving organizations.
-In most cases, a grant decision will be made and communicated to the applicant within 90 days after the grant application deadline.
+- Grants are reviewed on a rolling basis and awarded quickly compared to most other grant-giving organizations.
+In most cases, a grant decision will be made and communicated to the applicant within 90 days after the grant is submitted.

 - Applicants must submit an electronic copy of their proposal, in a PDF format, to email@example.com.
 Download Grant Proposal Application Form.